danielecarpentiero/laravel-template/README.md

 # Laravel template

-A template _ready-for-use_ for the consequent projects that involve Laravel
+A _ready-for-use_ template for the consequent projects that involve using Laravel